matwilso/matwilso.github.io/_posts/robot-future.md

 don't see quite how yet.

 Autoregressive and/or combined latent variable model seem a pretty promising path forward.
-Likelihood models are provably better at mode covering (than e.g., GANs), and the recent top results are using these types of models.
+Likelihood models are provably mode covering (better than e.g., GANs), and many recent top results use autoregressive models.
-Autoregressive models can be expensive to sample,  but the samples are damn good.
+They can be expensive to sample,  but the samples are damn good.
-And the sequential nature may fit quite well with the structure of world modeling, where you get actions at every step as well.
+And the sequential nature may fit quite well with the structure of world modeling, where you get actions at every step as well. ¯\\\_(ツ)_/¯

-But perhaps world modeling is different enough from past tasks where these have shined, that something else works much better.
+But perhaps world modeling is different enough from past tasks where these have shined, and that something else works much better.

 This question is pretty wide open.